iotmodels/MQTTnet.Extensions.MultiCloud/README.md

 ![test.mosquitto.org](docs/tmo.gif)

-> Same sample can be executed with a local mosquitto server, this project uses [mosquitto-local](https://github.com/ridomin/mosquitto-local)
+> The same sample can be executed with a local mosquitto server, this project uses [mosquitto-local](https://github.com/ridomin/mosquitto-local)

 ### Using `Azure IoT Central`

+The same device code works with Azure IoT, you can use IoT Hub and IoT Explorer, or IoT Central:

 - Create a new IoT Central application
-- Create a new device template importing the Memory Monitor interface: [samples/memmon/dtmi_rido_pnp_memmon-1.json](/memmon/dtmi_rido_pnp_memmon-1.json), customize the Views an Publish the template.
+- Create a new device template importing the Memory Monitor interface: [samples/memmon/dtmi_rido_pnp_memmon-1.json](samples/memmon/dtmi_rido_pnp_memmon-1.json), customize the Views an Publish the template.
 - Create a new Device Identity, select `Connect` to get the IdScope, DeviceID and Key
 - Start the application with `dotnet run /ConnectionStrings:cs="IdScope=<dps-id-scope>;DeviceId=<deviceId>;SharedAccessKey=<deviceSasKey>"
 - Interact with the device from the Central application.